1-8192/bu_cs_665_assignment_2_allegranzi/README.md

 - Explain the level of flexibility in your implementation, including how new object types can be easily added or removed in the future.

+The use of interfaces makes this implementation very flexible.
+Adding a new publisher and subscriber is a matter of implementing the appropriate interface, which has a clear, simple contract.

 - Discuss the simplicity and understandability of your implementation, ensuring that it is easy for others to read and maintain.

+The classes I have constructed are fairly light-weight, and therefore readable and simple.

 - Describe how you have avoided duplicated code and why it is important.